 The geo-points are divided into layers that can be displayed or hidden on the left.
 You can click on each item in one layer to get to the respective point.
 Check the map-legend below.
 There’s occasionally a bit of text to read behind each point:

-In order to really see what section was rode on what calendar day, I created markers for all the spots where I passed midnight, and also numbered them by the race day that would begin with it.
+Midnights & Mountains: In order to really see what section I rode on what calendar day, I created markers for all the spots I passed at exactly midnight, and also numbered them by the race day that would begin with it.
 As landmarks I also included mountains.
 However because they obscure some of the day/night-colour coding, I put those into a separate layer to allow you and me to switch them off, too.
 So you can switch off everything except for the route to get the most basic overview.

-Here you find in black all the spots where I had what I’d call a proper night rest, i.e. where I pulled out my sleeping mat to try to really sleep, or where I booked a bed somewhere (twice).
+Sleep: Here you find in black all the spots where I had what I’d call a proper night rest, i.e. where I pulled out my sleeping mat to try to really sleep, or where I booked a bed somewhere (which happened twice).
 In light grey you find those spots where I closed my eyes for a bit.
 Sometimes some of that was sleep, but mostly it was just lying down on my back and relaxing.
-So next to going from midnight to midnight to see calendar days, you can alternatively go from black tent to black tent to see the beginnings and ends of separate stages.
+So next to going from midnight to midnight to see calendar days, you can alternatively go from black tent to black tent to see the beginnings and ends of separate stints (“stint” defined as the part of the way between two proper night rests).

-These are random memories.
+Memories: These are random memories.
 They may address anything: detailed stories about my mood & things I experienced, struggles I had, people I met, etc. If you’re going for the story-telling part, this is where to look.
+Usually they also contain a text description of the situation.

 Below you can scroll through a timeline of my race: it matches my stages in relation with the 24h-calendar-days.
 It provides information about: